ovgu-FINken/driving_swarm_docker/README.md

 docker-compose build image
 ```

-You can also just run `make image` to make the respective image.
+You can also just run `make build-image` to make the respective image.

 ## GPU Acceleration